fbpx

 Repeatability.
 All elements exceed IEC-751 repeatability values even after long exposure to temperatures within the operating range.

-Rtd Gpa ImageWhen to use RTDs?
+RTD GPA imageWhen to use RTDs?

 • When accuracy and stability are a requirement of the customer’s specification.